Bandy: Rossiya Tournament (Russian Government Cup)

 During the period 1972–1990, the Rossiya Tournament was held semi-annually for national teams in the years when there was no world championship.
 This tournament was always played in the Soviet Union and arranged by the newspaper Sovetskaya Rossiya.
 It was affectionately called "the small world championship".
 From 1992 the tournament was renamed Russian Government Cup.
 The last instalment was played in 2012.

+European Bandy Championship

+There has likely never been any European Championship played in bandy.
+Some sources describe a 1913 European Bandy Championships as having been held in February 1913, in Switzerland, at the same time as the bandy tournament at the 1913 Nordic Games.
+However, this European Championship tournament likely never happened, or is a conflation of titles, since no contemporary sources have been found.

 Overview of international competitions

 There are several existing international bandy competitions with events varying based upon age, competitive level, and sex.